dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 C:\Users\Username\Desktop>
 ```
-Note: For visualization, graphical charts should be
+Note: For visualization, graphical charts are
 generated and will open in a new window, where the user
 can zoom in and out, and save the image as a .png.
 All of these graphics windows must be closed for the
-quit option to work.
+(q)uit option to work.
+(Otherwise, use Ctrl-C to stop
+the program).

 Note: When it shows, `Conductivity (?S/cm)`, this is
 simply because Command Prompt does not recognize the
-μ (mu for micro) symbol.
+μ (mu, for micro) symbol.
 It is supposed to be `Conductivity (μS/cm)`.